 The amount of research you do reflects in your writing.
-Start with collating the resources you want to turn to for research – it can be journals, websites, research papers and more, depending on the writing format.
+Start with collating the resources you want to turn to for research – journals, websites, research papers, and more, depending on the writing format.

 Once you have organized your reading list, make sure you read purposefully, highlighting the relevant points and maintaining an index that you can refer to while drafting the essay and citing references.